jdmau72/HW-Return-Autoformatting-Script/README.md

 Script created for the Xtant hardware team to automatically format tray return sheets.

-Sets up the necessary columns and generates conditional formatting for ${\textsf{\color{red}FAIL}}$, MIA, and EXTRA statuses, as well as formatting for Lot Adjustments.
+Sets up the necessary columns and generates conditional formatting for ${\textsf{\highlight{red}FAIL}}$, MIA, and EXTRA statuses, as well as formatting for Lot Adjustments.